SkygearIO/features/features/256-auth-gear-interaction-overview-in-next/api.md

 - `after_XXX_sync`
 - `after_XXX`

-where `XXX` is the auth action name.

-And as the name inferred, hooked Cloud Functions are executed in two ways: `sync` and `async` way.
-And all hooks are executed in transaction. `before_XXX_sync` and `before_XXX` is executed "before" DB operation.
+And as the name inferred, hooked Cloud Functions are executed in two ways: `sync` and `async` way (without `sync` suffix implies `async`).
+All hooks are executed in transaction. `before_XXX_sync` and `before_XXX` is executed "before" DB operation.
 Whereas `after_XXX_sync` and `after_XXX` is executed "after" DB operation.
 All of them can raise exception to abort current operation.

-Following code demonstrates the execution flow in auth gear:
+Following pseudo code demonstrates the execution flow in auth gear:

 ```go=
 // start DB transaction